 If you’re happy to sign and proceed with the purchase, at this point you also pay over the rest of the deposit amounting to 10% of the contract price or as otherwise agreed.
-It is only when the contract is counter signed by the vendor and returned to your solicitor that a binding contract comes into existence.
+It is only when the contract is counter signed by the vendor and returned to your real estate solicitor that a binding contract comes into existence.

 As a purchaser of a new house, you should bear in mind that there can then follow a period of some months or even longer when the house is being completed.
-Lockdown restrictions will also had an impact on construction timelines.
+Lockdown restrictions will also have an impact on construction timelines.

-At this stage, you must ensure that your life cover and fire cover are in place and that details of same have been forwarded to the bank.
-In relation to life cover it is helpful to arrange for the terms of the cover to be accepted prior to signing contracts.
+At this stage, you must ensure that your life cover and fire cover are in place and that details of the same have been forwarded to the bank.
+In relation to life cover, it is helpful to arrange for the terms of the cover to be accepted prior to signing contracts.

 On completion, the closing documentation comprising all of the title deeds, the signed deed transferring ownership and the keys are exchanged for the balance of the agreed purchase.
-The transaction will then complete and you have ownership of the property.
+The transaction will then be complete and you have ownership of the property.
 The title documents are then stamped and registered and returned to you or your bank.